These instructions were amended on 26th June 2020. There was a mistake in the instructions prior to this update.

 These are the step-by-step instructions for drafting the Sleeve Block.
-Scroll down to the bottom of the page for the downloadable PDF file of these instructions.

 This sleeve is made to fit the personalised Bodice Block, therefore you need to make that first.